cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 ### Span Config Bounds

-- Span config bounds can be set at the overall cluster level or in the system interface.
-Span config bounds set in the system interface override zone config settings that are set in a virtual cluster.
+- Span config bounds can be set at the overall cluster level or in the system virtual cluster.
+Span config bounds set in the system virtual cluster override zone config settings that are set in a virtual cluster.
-- Zone configs can be set only in a virtual cluster, but span config bounds set in the system interface override zone config settings that are set in a virtual cluster.
+- Zone configs can be set only in a virtual cluster, but span config bounds set in the system virtual cluster override zone config settings that are set in a virtual cluster.

 ### DB Console

-In the DB Console, users with access to both the system interface and virtual clusters can select which cluster to connect to.
+In the DB Console, users with access to both the system virtual cluster and virtual clusters can select which cluster to connect to.

-Some pages and views are only viewable from the system interface, including those pertaining to overall cluster health.
+Some pages and views are only viewable from the system virtual cluster, including those pertaining to overall cluster health.

-When connected to a virtual cluster, most pages and views are scoped to the virtual cluster. by default the DB Console displays only metrics about that virtual cluster, and excludes metrics for other virtual clusters and the system interface.
+When connected to a virtual cluster, most pages and views are scoped to the virtual cluster. by default the DB Console displays only metrics about that virtual cluster, and excludes metrics for other virtual clusters and the system virtual cluster.
 To allow the DB Console to display system-level metrics from within a virtual cluster, you can grant the virtual cluster the `can_view_node_info` permission.

 ## Configure cluster settings

-When [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) is enabled, each [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) has a scope, which may be the virtual cluster or the system interface.
+When [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) is enabled, each [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) has a scope, which may be the virtual cluster or the system virtual cluster.

-- When a cluster setting is scoped to the virtual cluster, it affects only the virtual cluster and not the system interface.
+- When a cluster setting is scoped to the virtual cluster, it affects only the virtual cluster and not the system virtual cluster.
 To configure a cluster setting that is scoped to the virtual cluster, you must have the `admin` role on the virtual cluster, and you must connect to the virtual cluster before configuring the setting.
 The majority of cluster settings are scoped to the virtual cluster and are visible only when connected to the virtual cluster.
-- When a cluster setting is scoped to the system interface, it effects the entire storage cluster.
-To configure a cluster setting that is scoped to the system interface, you must have the `admin` role on the system interface, and you must connect to the system interface before configuring the setting.
+- When a cluster setting is scoped to the system virtual cluster, it effects the entire storage cluster.
+To configure a cluster setting that is scoped to the system virtual cluster, you must have the `admin` role on the system virtual cluster, and you must connect to the system virtual cluster before configuring the setting.
-- When a cluster setting is system-visible, it can be set only from the system interface but can be queried from any virtual cluster.
+- When a cluster setting is system-visible, it can be set only from the system virtual cluster but can be queried from any virtual cluster.
 For example, virtual cluster can query a system-visible cluster setting's value to help adapt to the storage cluster's configuration.

 For more details, including the scope of each cluster setting, refer to [Cluster Setting Scopes with Cluster Virtualization enabled]({% link {{ page.version.version }}/cluster-virtualization-setting-scopes.md %}).